Get your card

 - Limited to USDC and USDT stablecoins only

-- Currently focused on US and Latin America markets
+- Currently focused on US and Latin America markets for new customers

 - $250 daily ATM withdrawal limit